 An observational study of patient experiences with a direct-to-patient telehealth abortion model in Australia

-Thompson T, Seymour JW, Melville C, Khan Z, Mazza D, Grossman D. An observational study of patient experiences with a direct-to-patient telehealth abortion model in Australia.
+Thompson T-A, Seymour JW, Melville C, Khan Z, Mazza D, Grossman D. An observational study of patient experiences with a direct-to-patient telehealth abortion model in Australia.
 BMJ Sexual & Reproductive Health.
 September 2021.
 DOI: 10.1136/bmjsrh-2021-201259

 Background: While abortion care is widely legal in Australia, access to care is often poor.
 Many Australians must travel long distances or interstate to access abortion care, while others face stigma when seeking care.
 Telehealth-at-home medical abortion is a potential solution to these challenges.
 In this study, we compared the experience of accessing an abortion via telehealth-at-home to accessing care in-clinic.